haiaty/neverstoplearning-php/Learn/Language/anonymous-functions-closures.md

 Anonymous functions **can return references** just like named functions can.
 Simply use the & the same way you would for a named function. right after the `function` keyword (and right before the nonexistent name) ([Example](#returning-a-reference-from-an-anonymous-function)).

 You can't **serialize a  PHP Closure object**.
 If you try  you get a very specific error message from the PHP Runtime: 'Uncaught exception 'Exception' with message 'Serialization of 'Closure' is not allowed''.
 If you need to serialize a closure try to use this library [PHP SuperClosure](https://github.com/jeremeamia/super_closure)

+#### Common misconceptions

+Lambda functions / closures are not a way of dynamically extending classes by additional methods at runtime.
+There are several other possibilities to do this, including __call semantic.

+PHP's notion of scope is quite different than the notion of scope other languages define.
+Combine this with variable variables ($$var) and it becomes clear that automatically detecting which variables from the outer scope are referenced inside are closure is impossible.
+Also, since for example global variables are not visible inside functions either by default, automatically making the parent scope available would break with the current language concept PHP follows

 ---